yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 You can install and use the Chinook sample database using:

 - A local installation of YugabyteDB.
-To install YugabyteDB, refer to [Quick Start](/latest/quick-start/).
+To install YugabyteDB, refer to [Quick Start](../../quick-start/).
 - A local installation of the YugabyteDB client shells that you use to connect to a cluster in Yugabyte Cloud.
 To connect to your Yugabyte Cloud cluster, refer to [Connect via Client Shell](../../yugabyte-cloud/cloud-basics/connect-to-clusters/#connect-via-client-shell).
+To get started with Yugabyte Cloud, refer to [Get Started](../../yugabyte-cloud/cloud-basics/).

 In either case, you use the YugabyteDB SQL shell ([ysqlsh](../../admin/ysqlsh/)) CLI to interact with YugabyteDB using [YSQL](../../api/ysql/).